 Because it is leveraging an online platform, Fletcher can offer a high-quality education at a reduced price.
 Generous scholarships are provided to nearly every student.

 Fletcher Seminary is committed to educating and hiring people of all races, ethnic backgrounds or colors, creeds or denominations, sex (including pregnancy), national origins, ages, disabilities, and sexual orientations.

 Fletcher is committed to a multidenominational makeup on our board, and within our staff, student body, and faculty.
 Christians have allowed too many things to divide us, and we are enriched by learning and serving alongside one another.
 Fletcher Seminary believes the future of a vibrant global church will increasingly lean towards collaboration and creative partnership, and we live that out in everything we say and do.

 Community Education Program

 Fletcher Seminary is committed to the health and well-being of the communities we serve.
 Our community education program ensures that lay and ordained individuals serving in churches, non-profits and community organizations have access to relevant continuing education on topics that address their needs.
 Each workshop will be offered in San Antonio and then to other communities depending on their needs.
 Where possible, Fletcher adjunct faculty and staff will travel to those communities to deliver the workshop in person.
 Where necessary, online programs are also possible.

 Created through in-kind donations, the first workshop in this program covered grief and trauma related to COVID-19.
 It was delivered in partnership with the Bethel A.M.E.
 Church in San Antonio on October 10, 2022 by Fletcher Board members, adjunct faculty, and staff.

-For further information about community education, contact Kan’Dace Brock, Associate Vice President of Student Engagement and Community Relations, at email@example.com.
+For further information about community education, contact Kan’Dace Brock, Associate Vice President of Student and Community Engagement, at email@example.com.